 Get a Proper Hosting Provider

 Hosting isn’t an area to skimp on.
 Among many other important performance-related things, a web hosting company and hosting package have a huge impact on the speed of a website.
 If you’re serious about your website performance, make sure to choose the proper hosting provider.
-To make things easier for you, WordPress recommends three sites above all others, which are: Bluehost, DreamHost and Laughing Squid.
-Many bloggers also recommend to add a fourth site: Inmotion.
+To make things easier for you, WordPress recommends three sites above all others, which are: Bluehost, DreamHost, and Laughing Squid.
+Many bloggers also recommend adding a fourth site: Inmotion.

 Choose a Solid Theme

 Once you’ve chosen the right hosting for your WordPress website, the next step is to look for a theme.
-Choosing a solid theme is paramount to website speed, as usually reduces the need for plugins.
-Besides, a high quality theme isn’t just about how it looks – it matters how well it has been designed and how well it conforms to the WordPress Theme Development Standards.
-Unfortunately, WordPress themes are not all created equal – some are very fast and well coded while others are bloated with hundreds of unnecessary bells and whistles.
-So, take your time to carefully examine and choose only actively developed and well supported themes.
+Choosing a solid theme is paramount to website speed, as it usually reduces the need for plugins.
+Besides, a high-quality theme isn’t just about how it looks – it matters how well it has been designed and how well it conforms to the WordPress Theme Development Standards.
+Unfortunately, WordPress themes are not all created equal – some are very fast and well-coded while others are bloated with hundreds of unnecessary bells and whistles.
+So, take your time to carefully examine and choose only actively developed and well-supported themes.

 Install A Cache Plugin

 Another way to speed up a WordPress site is through browser caching.
 Caching means storing website parts so they only need to be loaded once instead of every time a user visits your site.
 A cache plugin is an absolute must-have plugin that simplifies the process of a website running.
 A handful of great caching plugins are currently available, however, W3 Total Cache is often treated as one of the best.
 It’s effective and simple to use, there are some advanced techniques you can use here, but to start with, just install and activate it and leave the default options on.